Pompadour cotinga: Description

-Individuals of the Xipholena punicea are sexually dimorphic, with males displaying bright, complex colorization and females appearing more pale and grey.
+Individuals of Xipholena punicea are sexually dimorphic, with males displaying bright, complex colorization and females appearing more pale and grey.
 Males of this species have yellow eyes, stark white primary coverts with black wing tips, and a glossy, wine-red head and body.
 The distinguished burgundy color of the male individuals was previously thought to be a combination of "blue structural color and red carotenoid," but recent experimentation has shown that this species of Cotingidae does not utilize structural coloration.
 This distinct colorization consists of pigments from eight different carotenoids, six of which are unique to the Xipholena punicea species itself.
 These six pigments were found to be "ring-substituted, methoxy carotenoids" and were likely formed through chemical reactions of other dietary carotenoids.
 These species-specific carotenoids are significant in the study of Xipholena punicea because other species of birds are not known to use the same pathways for carotenoid construction that are used by the pompadour cotinga.
 Additionally, the complexity of the creation of these pigments allows for an added diversity in the carotenoid products themselves and further distinguishes X. punicea from other members of the genus.

 Both male and female pompadour cotinga have a "short beak and wide gape".
 This trait is shared by other members of the family Cotingidae and is indicative of a frugivorous diet.
 Eggs of this species are not well documented, but have been described as bluish-grey and blotched.
 In addition, chicks undergo a change from white to a blotched-grey color, possibly serving as a form of camouflage in the nest.